 The “R” refers to the “Exquisite Rookie Patch” banner just above the image of Howe.
-The card’s bottom plane contains a pristine blue Gordie Howe autograph.
+The card’s bottom plane contains a new blue Gordie Howe autograph.

 Below the autograph reads “2009-10 Exquisite Collection” in a thin, fancy-style font.

 The auto-patch combination rarely fails.
-Throw names like Gordie Howe and Upper Deck, and you’ve got one rock-solid card.
+Throw names like Gordie Howe and Upper Deck; you’ve got one rock-solid card.